iamgaurav18/hackerearth-questions/README.md

 # hackerearth-questions
-Contains solutions of practice problems of hackerearth
+Contains solutions of practice problems of hackerearth.